 How to weather dipping markets and take advantage of it

-Bear markets, like bull markets, can provide many trading opportunities because of the increased volatility and speed of market movements.
-Such events can be very useful indicators for traders.
+Bear markets, just like bull markets, can provide many trading opportunities because of the increased volatility and speed of market movements.
+Such events can be a very useful indicator for traders.

-It’s, of course, important to be aware of fake news and a general market trend that can sometimes douse fear and emotional trading.
+It’s of course important to be aware of fake news and general market trend that can sometimes douse fear and emotional trading.

 Taking advantage of a bear market involves taking a step back, maybe reexamining your portfolio, paying attention to news and reports, considering using leverage, maybe going short, staying put, or even buying more of a particular derivative.

 4 strategies to keep in your arsenal while trading the bear markets

 Whether or not there is a bear market, diversifying your portfolio to include a variety of different instruments is a useful tactic.
 Similar to how there is no sure way to forecast when a bear market will end, it is likewise difficult to forecast which instrument will recover the fastest or see a rally once the market has stabilised.